My computer monitor randomly shuts off

 Although not as common, if the power cord is loose and is not securely connected to the back of the monitor, it can cause a loss of power, resulting in the monitor shutting off.
 Make sure the power cord is firmly in place in the back of the monitor.
 It's also possible that the power connector in the monitor is going bad and not receiving adequate power from the power cord.
 In this case, it is typically best to replace the monitor instead of having it repaired.

 Another reason the monitor could shut off is because of a malfunction in the circuitry.
-There could be a short in the wiring or some other failure in the circuitry, causing the picture to go black or causing the monitor to shut off completely.
+There could be a short in the wiring or a failure in the circuitry, causing the picture to go black or causing the monitor to shut off completely.
 In this case, there may not be much you can do other than buying a new replacement monitor.
 Monitors are usually not economical to have repaired since the repair cost can be more than the price of a new monitor.
 You could bring the monitor to a computer repair shop to have it looked at, but they are probably going to also recommend replacing the monitor.

 Video card or motherboard problem